 The AHSN’s are not accountable for clinical responsibility or liability, however risks identified in advance will be managed via a risk register and attempts at mitigation via the local steering groups and leadership group and system stakeholders.

-12.0 Confidentiality
+Risk management and reporting will be a key element of this project to ensure no clinical risk to service users.12.0 Confidentiality

 All parties reaffirm in any collaboration between them they will adhere to all statutory requirements relating to confidentiality as they relate to identifiable information or the sharing of data.